rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 sudo clab deploy -t clab/discovery-lab.clab.yaml
 ```
 !!! warning "Debug"
-    The devices may take about 10 minutes to become fully operational.
+    The devices may take about 10 minutes to be fully operational.
-    If any error occurs, check the command output for possible error messages.
+    If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.

 #### :octicons-diff-added-16: 4.2.2 Adding the router to Netbox.
 Create site